What is the Lexington Area

-A metropolitan planning organization (MPO) is a transportation policy-making body consisting of representatives from local, state and federal governments, transit agencies, transportation providers and other stakeholders.
-Federal law requires all urbanized areas with populations greater than 50,000 to designate an MPO to conduct transportation planning activities.
-Federal funding for transportation projects and programs are channeled through this planning process.
+a transportation policy-making body consisting of representatives from local, state and federal governments, transit agencies, transportation providers and other local stakeholders.
+Federal law requires all urban areas with populations greater than 50,000 to designate an MPO to conduct transportation planning activities.
+Federal funding for transportation projects and programs are prioritized and channeled through this planning process.

 What does the MPO do?

-MPOs work to ensure that expenditures on transportation projects and programs are based on local priorities and mutually agreed upon goals.
-MPOs use a comprehensive, cooperative, and continuing (3-C) planning process to accomplish this which includes:
+MPOs work to ensure that transportation projects and programs are based on local priorities and mutually agreed upon goals.
+MPOs use a comprehensive, cooperative, and continuing planning process to accomplish this including:

-- Collaborative participation from relevant transportation-related agencies and organizations;
+- Participation from relevant transportation-related agencies and organizations;

 - Developing long-range and short-range capital and operational plans and strategies for moving people and goods;

-- Estimating the impact of strategies/improvements to the transportation system and environment, including air quality;
+- Estimating the impact of improvements to the environment

 The Metropolitan Transportation Plan outlines regional transportation goals, strategies, projects and programs intended for future transportation funding over the next 20+ years.